-(3) Ratings for loss of visual field are based upon the results of field measurements of each eye separately using the Goldmann perimeter with a III/4e stimulus.
-The results may be scored in either one of the two following methods:
+(3) Ratings for loss of visual field are based upon the results of field measurements of each eye separately using kinetic perimetry and a III/4e stimulus.
+The examiner must use a device that can produce the findings required to complete one of the following reporting methods:

 (a) Using the monocular Esterman Grid, count all the printed dots outside or falling on the line marking the extent of the visual field.
 The number of dots counted is the percentage of visual field loss; or

-(b) A perimetric chart may be used which indicates the extent of retained vision for each of the eight standard 45° meridians out to 90°.
+(b) Using a perimetric chart which indicates the extent of retained vision for each of the eight standard 45° meridians out to 90°.
 The directions and normal extent of each meridian are as follows:

 Minimal normal extent of peripheral visual field